DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 residents began to enter into contracts to receive NBN services (via retail service providers) under the Interim Satellite Service.
-We began to see clearly the reasons why many households in remote communities are not acquiring satellite broadband, and prefer pre-paid mobile in areas where mobile reception is available.
+We began to see clearly the reasons why many households in remote communities are not acquiring satellite broadband, and prefer pre paid mobile in areas where mobile reception is available.
 Our findings suggest that faster speeds alone, although desirable for services and business in remote Australia, will not encourage residents of remote communities to adopt